-When women get older their hair preferences usually change where they might opt for shoulder length hairstyles.
-Not only is this hair length easier for maintenance and day-to-day styling, shoulder length hairstyles are a stylish option if you still want some length but might not want hair that’s that long.
-After all, flattering shoulder length hairstyles aren’t just about keeping everything tidy without split ends–it’s a choice to creating a new look when you reach this new point in your life.
+When women get older their hair preferences usually change where they might opt for shoulder length hairstyles for women over 50.
+Not only is this hair length easier for maintenance and day-to-day styling, shoulder-length hairstyles are a stylish option if you still want some length but might not want hair that’s that long.
+After all, flattering shoulder-length hairstyles aren’t just about keeping everything tidy without split ends; it’s about embracing the chance to create a new look, if you choose to, when you reach this new point in your life.
 Read on to discover our top favorite shoulder length hairstyles to try out when you’re 40 and older.

 1. Shoulder Length Bob

 Opt for a classic hairstyle with a blunt, layered bob.
-The stacked bob is super simple for an everyday look; just add some hair mousse, like the Dove Style+Care Volume Amplifier Mousse, to amp up your volume.
-Then, towel-dry your hair and blow-dry it with a round ceramic brush for some added lift.
+The stacked bob is super simple for an everyday look; just add some TRESemmé Thermal Creations Blow-Dry Accelerator Spray, to amp up your volume and spped up your styling time.
+Blow-dry with a round ceramic brush for some added lift.
 You’ll look blowout chic in no time.

 2. Wavy Mid-Length

 Not too long and not too short, the shoulder length cut is just the right length for any specific hairstyle you want to achieve.
 To make the most of your mid-length cut, ask your stylist to add in a few layers.
 The addition of piecey sections of hair will add a sense of movement and flair, not to mention added volume which is always good in our book.
-Whether you’re looking for a blowout or braids, take care of this hairstyle by keeping it nice and clean with a super nourishing duo like the Nexxus New York Salon Care Therappe Rebalancing Shampoo and the Nexxus New York Salon Care Humectress Restoring Conditioner.
+Whether you’re looking for a blowout or braids, take care of this hairstyle by keeping it nice and clean with a super nourishing duo like Nexxus Therappe Rebalancing Shampoo and Conditioner.
 This power duo will provide your hair with some much-needed moisture, making it soft, smooth and super manageable.

 3. Go for Natural Curls

 When you get older you might be over constantly going for blowout hair.
 Why not embrace your natural curls as you learn how to style it and maintain this look.
-Try out some of the TRESemmé Flawless Curls Extra Hold Mousse to help shape your curls while adding moisture and shine.
+Try out some Suave Professionals Captivating Curls Mousse Cream to help shape your curls while adding moisture and shine.